ArtezGDA/Course-Material/Lesson_10_Illustrator_Scripting.md

 - one script that just works on **Illustrator itself**.
 It modifies an existing Illustrator drawing: [Scripting Tutorial to ExpandedOutlines](https://github.com/ArtezGDA/illustratorPlugin-Examples/blob/master/Tutorial_Scripting_ExpandedOutlines.md)
 - one script that **exports an SVG file**.
 It exports all layers in an Illustrator file: [Scripting Tutorial to Export Each Layer as SVG's](https://github.com/ArtezGDA/illustratorPlugin-Examples/blob/master/Tutorial_Scripting_ExportEachLayer.md)
-- one script that **imports a JSON file** and uses its data to modify a drawing.
+- one script that **imports a JSON file** and uses this data to modify an existing drawing: [Scripting Tutorial to Import JSON Data into Illustrator](https://github.com/ArtezGDA/illustratorPlugin-Examples/blob/master/Tutorial_Scripting_ImportJsonData.md)